datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 The rules for data extraction are:

 * Scan the spreadsheet until a row is found with all the target columns (not case sensitive)
-* Extract data below that until the *first row containing a blank primary key value*
+* Extract data below until the *first row containing a blank primary key value*

 This is incredibly flexible, and means: